prefix-dev/pixi/docs/advanced/multi_environment.md

 ## Design Considerations

-There are a few things we wanted to keep in mind in the desin:
+There are a few things we wanted to keep in mind in the design:

 1. **User-friendliness**: Pixi is a user focussed tool that goes beyond developers.
 The feature should have good error reporting and helpful documentation from the start.
 2. **Keep it simple**: Not understanding the multiple environments feature shouldn't limit a user to use pixi.
 The feature should be "invisible" to the non-multi env use-cases.